rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/single-node-upgrade/_index.md

 - Obtain `<RANCHER_VERSION>` by logging into Rancher and viewing the bottom left of the browser window.

 ## Completing the Upgrade

+During upgrade, you create a copy of the data from your current Rancher container and a backup in case something goes wrong.
+Then you deploy the new version of Rancher in a new container using your existing data.

 1. Using a remote Terminal connection, log into your Rancher Server.